Killer Klowns from Outer Space: Plot

-Mike meets with his friends, Rich and Paul Terenzi, and using the loudspeaker on their ice cream truck, they drive around town attempting to warn people of the klowns.
-At Debbie's house, popcorn from her earlier encounter with the klowns evolves into juvenile klowns and attacks her.
-As she attempts to escape, she is intercepted by the klowns, who trap her in a giant balloon.
-Mike, Dave, and the Terenzis witness Debbie's capture and give chase, following the klowns to the local amusement park, where they have relocated their ship.
-Journeying through a funhouse, the Terenzi brothers become separated.
-After Dave and Mike witness a klown using a drinking straw to drink one of the gelatinized townspeople's blood, they rescue Debbie and flee into a maze full of traps.
+Mike meets with his friends, Rich and Paul Terenzi, and, using the public address system on their ice cream truck, drive around town attempting to warn people of the Klowns.
+At Debbie's house, some of the Klowns' larvae from her and Mike's earlier encounter with them evolves into juvenile Klowns and attacks her.
+As she attempts to escape, she is intercepted by the other Klowns, who detain her in a giant balloon.
+Mike, the Terenzi brothers and Dave witness Debbie's capture and give chase, following the Klowns to the local amusement park, where they have relocated their ship.
+Journeying through a funhouse, the Terenzis become separated from the group.
+After Dave and Mike infiltrate the ship and witness a Klown drinking the blood of one of their cocooned victims, they rescue Debbie and flee deeper into it.

-The trio then finds themselves surrounded by a legion of klowns.
-The Terenzis arrive in their ice cream truck and use the PA to distract the aliens.
-A gargantuan klown puppet, Jojo the Klownzilla, appears and destroys the ice cream truck, seemingly killing the Terenzis; Dave creates a distraction and Mike and Debbie escape before the ship begins to take off.
-Dave uses his badge to pierce Jojo's nose, causing it to explode and destroy the ship.
-A clown car drops out of the sky and Dave emerges along with the Terenzi brothers, who miraculously survived by hiding in the ice cream truck's freezer moments before it was destroyed.

-As the group watches the fireworks created by the ship's destruction, pies fall from the sky and land on their faces.
+The trio find themselves surrounded by a legion of Klowns, but the Terenzis arrive in their ice cream truck and attempt to distract them.
+The Klowns' gargantuan leader, Jojo the Klownzilla, appears and destroys the truck, seemingly killing the brothers.
+Dave creates a diversion as Mike and Debbie escape before the ship begins to take off.
+He then uses his badge to shatter Jojo's nose, vanquishing it and destroying the ship.
+The Klowns' car drops out of the sky and Dave emerges along with the Terenzis, the latter of whom miraculously survived by hiding in the ice cream truck's freezer moments before it was destroyed.
+As Dave, Mike and Debbie watch the fireworks created by the ship's destruction, pies fall from the sky and land on their faces.